-Join Garrick Chow for an in-depth discussion in this video What is a performance rights organization (PRO)?, part of Getting Started in the Business of Songwriting.
+Join Garrick Chow for an in-depth discussion in this video What is a performance rights organization (PRO)?, part of The Business of Songwriting: First Steps.

 When you hear your favorite song on the radio or a cool track in a new TV show or even a song playing in the background at a restaurant, the writer of that song is paid for that performance.
 Performance Rights Organizations work on behalf of the writers to get them paid.
 If you want to get paid for your songs being played, you need to register your songs with a Performance Rights Organization or PRO.
 Once your songs are registered, they become part of that PRO's library and are available to that PRO's customers.
 Their customers include places like radio and television stations.
 Night clubs, restaurants, websites, malls, any place that plays music publicly.